 In fact, many of the sea buckthorn species have a lot to offer as a permaculture plant and are often utilized for such purposes to restore degraded soil with their nitrogen-fixing qualities. (*)

 The Hippophae genus of sea buckthorns is known for its extensively spreading root system and is sometimes planted to inhibit things like soil erosion as well as to enrich the land.

 Certain varieties are more suited to distinctive geographical locations than others.
 For example, the Hippophae rhamnoides L turkestanica species, has become an important multipurpose plant to help increase soil fertility in regions of Northern Pakistan.
 It has also been used extensively in places like China and Mongolia in reforestation projects. (*)

 Utilized for centuries by cultures native to sea buckthorn habitats, the fresh fruit has been a traditional health-enhancing food source in many parts of the world such as Scandinavia, Mongolia, Russia, and Eastern Europe.
 Some customary culinary uses for the raw berries include preserves, syrups, sauces, liquors, and marinades.

-Sea buckthorn berry in other parts of the world is frequently available as a bulk powdered nutritional food supplement.
-Powders are either made from the whole dried berries or from the juice concentrate.
+Sea buckthorn berry in other countries is frequently available as a bulk powdered nutritional food supplement.
+As mentioned, powders are either made from the whole dried berries or from the juice concentrate.
 There are several quality brands that are wildcrafted and/or certified organic.

 Juice powders easily dissolve into water or juice, whereas fruit powders are more palatable in blended into drinks or smoothies.
 Both can be used in numerous recipes and desserts.